SQuinones/Codepath_Assignment_Unit7-8/CSRF/README.md

 Steps:

+1)Make a comment

+2) Then inspect the code to be able to create a malicious form

-1)Create a malicious form code:
+3)Create a malicious form code:

     <html>
         <head></head>